ETSOO/NotificationBase/README.md

 ```

 ## Notification
 Notification object to display.
 INotification is the interface.
+INotificationBase is for data definition.

 Properties: